hashgraph/full-stack-testing/fullstack-network-manager/test/scripts/README.md

 There are two scripts to generate node gossip keys in `pkcs12` format (`*.pfx` files) as below:

-* `keytool-generate.sh`: It generates keys using `keytool` in legacy format where each nodes keys are combined in a single `pfx` file.
+* `legacy-key-generate.sh`: It generates keys using `keytool` in legacy format where each nodes keys are combined in a single `pfx` file.
-* `openssl-generate.sh`: It generates keys using `openssl` where each private and public keys are separate `pfx` files
+* `standard-key-generate.sh`: It generates keys using `openssl` where each private and public keys are separate `pfx` as well as `pem` files

-In order to generate keys for 3 nodes (`node0,node1,node3`), you may run the script as below:
+In order to generate keys in PEM format for 3 nodes (`node0,node1,node3`), you may run the script as below:

 ```
-./openssl-generate.sh node0 node1 node3
+./standard-key-generate.sh <keysDir> node0 node1 node3
 ```

 Or,

 ```
-./keytool-generate.sh node0 node1 node3
+./legacy-key-generate.sh <keysDir> node0 node1 node3
 ```

 ## Useful commands for reference